fluxo-js/fluxo/README.md

 The CollectionStore and Store emits `change` and `change:<NAME-OF-ATTRIBUTE>` when you set an attribute using `set` method.

-The CollectionStore emits `change`, and `add` or `remove` when you add or remove some store.
+The CollectionStore emits `change` when something change on the store or the children stores, `change:stores` when something change on store, and `add` or `remove` when you add or remove some store.

 ###Computed Properties

-Store and CollectionStores has computed properties like Ember.js, computed properties let you declare functions are properties that are computed in certain events that you declare.
-Look the example below on a simple Store:
+Store and CollectionStores has computed properties like Ember.js, computed properties let you declare functions that are properties that are computed in certain events of your store.
+Look the example below:

 ```javascript
 var Person = Fluxo.Store.extend({